wheaney/XRLinuxDriver/README.md

 # Custom user-space Linux driver for the XREAL Air

+## What is this?

+This driver allows your Linux device (including Steam Deck) to automatically recognize XREAL Air glasses when they're plugged in, and convert the accelerometer movements of the glasses into controller joystick movements that Steam (and probably non-Steam platforms) can recognize.

-## Information before use
+## Before use

-The code is provided as is and it's free to use.
+The driver is provided as-is and it's free to use.
 However the contributors can neither guarantee that it will work or that it won't damage your device since all of it is based on reverse-engineering instead of public documentation.
 The contributors are not responsible for proper or even official support.
 So use it at your own risk!

 ## Usage

+### Installation

 To use this driver:
 1. If your glasses are already plugged in, unplug them